Media in Kerala: Cinema

-The history of Malayalam cinema begins with Vigathakumaran a silent film made by J.C.
-Daniel in 1928.
+The history of Malayalam cinema begins with Vigathakumaran a silent film made by J. C. Daniel in 1928.
 The first Malayalam talkie, Balan, came out in 1938.

-Udaya Studio, the first professional film studio of Kerala was set up in Alappuzha by Kunchako in 1947.
+Udaya Studios, the first professional film studio of Kerala was set up in Alappuzha by Kunchako in 1947.
 Another landmark was the release of Chemmeen in 1966, directed by Ramu Kariat, which won the President's Gold Medal for the best Indian film.

 The first co-operative society for film production, Chitralekha Film Co-operative was promoted by Chithralekha Film Society.
 This first film society of Kerala was started in 1964 by Adoor Gopalakrishnan and Kulathur Bhaskaran Nair.